 Jean Hsu: Hi Cate, thanks for joining me for Lead Time Chats.

-Cate Hudson: Hey Jean, thanks for having me.
+Cate Huston: Hey Jean, thanks for having me.

 Jean: So good to see you.
 The topic I want to talk to you about today is something that I think a lot of engineering leaders face at some point, which is the question of, should I work with an external coach?
 People have a lot of questions about, what do you get out of it?
 What's it good for?
 What it’s not good for?
 As someone who has worked with different external coaches, I know you're also going through coach training so I thought this would be the perfect topic for us to chat about.

 Cate: Yeah.
 I feel strongly that everyone will benefit from coaching.
 It can be hard to find the right coach to work with, but if you're not getting enough out of it, then it's probably a sign that you haven't found the right coach yet.
 It's been really valuable to me.

 Jean: You probably have a sense of, if you were to find a coach now—and same for me—you actually have some calibration of what the right coach looks like.What does that look like for other people who may have not worked with a coach before?

 Cate: I think the most important thing with a coach is somebody who you can build a relationship of trust with so that you can take to them the things that are maybe harder or inadvisable to talk to your manager or your peers about.
 Somebody who you can have a sufficient trust with that they can lovingly push you and call you on your shit.

 Jean: What are some of the things that you found useful to work with a coach on versus working with someone internally at a company?

 Cate: I think it's much easier for me to take to my coach a bunch of like random nonsense and overwhelm and then have them help me sort through it and then by the time I talk to say my boss about it then my thinking is more structured and I know what I'm asking for, so that's a big help.